-->

 Figure 2.
 Function to query C&C for commands

 This communication with the C&C server is plain-text HTTP, and it is performed via the curl command.
-In all the versions Alien Labs has observed, the option -A “agent-waterdropx” is used, meaning the User Agent header will remain constant across versions.
+In all the versions LevelBlue Labs has observed, the option -A “agent-waterdropx” is used, meaning the User Agent header will remain constant across versions.

 We have also observed some samples of this variant that load a Kernel Module if the process is executed with root privileges (see figure 3).